 Jim O'Reilly has been a City Council member in Wyoming since 2003 and served two years as Vice Mayor.
 He is on the Executive Committee of the First Suburbs Consortium of Southwest Ohio and the OKI Regional Council of Governments.
 Currently, he chairs a County Board and formerly chaired the county's Government Reform Task Force.
 Jim is a professor of public health at the University of Cincinnati College of Medicine and has authored 52 textbooks and lectured internationally on improvement of government processes.

-Mayor Daniel Pillow has been actively involved in public service for over 25 years and is current Mayor of the Village of Addyston.
+Mayor Daniel Pillow has been actively involved in public service for over 30 years, 20 years as the Mayor of the Village of Addyston.
 The Village of Addyston is a First Ring Suburb on the West side of Cincinnati; home to a resilient group of residents who work diligently to represent thriving business and housing opportunities.
-Mayor Pillow has served as the Chairman of the Executive Committee of the First Suburbs Consortium of Southwest Ohio for two years; of which he has been an active member for 6 years.
+Mayor Pillow has served as the Chairman of the Executive Committee of the First Suburbs Consortium of Southwest Ohio for two years; of which he has been an active member for 10 years.

-Mayor Pillow served in the US Army from 1966 to 1967 and is a Vietnam Veteran.
-From 1974 to 1975, he served on the Village of Addyston Council, at which time he served as Mayor from 1976 to 1979.
+Mayor Pillow served in the US Army from 1966 to 1968 and is a Vietnam Veteran.
+From 1974 to 1976, he served on the Village of Addyston Council.
+In 1976 he was elected as Mayor.
 In 1985, he was elected as the Western Hamilton County Community Action Agency Representative.
-In 2004, he was re-elected Village Mayor and will act as such until he term ends in 2019.
+In 2004, he was re-elected Village Mayor and acted as such until his term ended in 2019.
+In 2020 he stepped down as mayor and has assumed the duties of Vice Mayor.

 Tom has served local government in Southwest Ohio for 37+ years.
 He has held the position of City Manager of Madeira, a suburb of Cincinnati, since 1989.
 Prior to this appointment, he served as City Manager of Mason, Ohio from 1980 to 1989 and served as the Administrative Assistant to the City Manager in Mason from 1979 to 1980.
 Tom was also a member of the Xavier University faculty from 1982 to 1988 where he taught Public Budgeting and Finance in the Public Administration graduate program.
 He received his B.A. in Political Science from the University of Cincinnati in 1977 and a Masters in Public Administration (MPA) from the University of Cincinnati in 1979.
 Tom is a member of the International City Management Association and served as the President of Ohio City Management Association in 1985-1986.
 He has served on numerous boards and commissions including the Executive Boards of the Hamilton County Development Company and the Miami Valley Risk Management Association.
 He presently serves on the Executive Committee of the First Suburbs Consortium of Southwest Ohio and the Loan Review Committee of the Hamilton County Development Corporation.
 Tom is from the Cincinnati area, growing up in St. Bernard, Ohio.
 He presently resides in Madeira with his wife, Tracey.